 For topping, boil potatoes and parsnips in salted water until cooked through.
 Drain.
 Return to pan and mash with butter and milk, adding salt if necessary.

 Preheat oven to 350 degrees and lightly grease and oven proof dish.
 Spoon filling into dish and spread topping over, fluffing with a fork.
 Bake for 25 minutes or until golden.
-Serves 6-8.
+Serves 6 to 8.

 “Don’t be surprised when these end up full of air.
 That’s just how they are suppose to be.” – Calla Ferre